Installing MariaDB on CentOS 7

 MariaDB is a fork of the popular cross-platform MySQL database management system and is considered a full drop-in replacement for MySQL.
 MariaDB was created by one of MySQL’s original developers in 2009 after MySQL was acquired by Oracle during the Sun Microsystems merger.
 Today MariaDB is maintained and developed by the MariaDB Foundation and community contributors with the intention of it remaining GNU GPL software.

 MariaDB replaced MySQL as the default database system in the CentOS 7 repositories.
-Though installing MySQL into CentOS 7 is not difficult (see our MySQL CentOS 7 guide for instructions), if you simply need a database MariaDB is recommended for official support and a minimal chance of incompatibilities with other repository software.
+Though installing MySQL into CentOS 7 is not difficult see, install mysql CentOS 7, if you simply need a database MariaDB is recommended for official support and a minimal chance of incompatibilities with other repository software.

 sudo.
 If you’re not familiar with the